-We may need to pass your personal information to select third parties who are responsible for facilitating communication with you on our behalf.
+We may need to pass on your personal information to select third parties who are responsible for facilitating communication with you on our behalf.

 The third parties that we use are as follows:

 If you receive communications but that organisation is not listed above then this might be because we are using that organisation or service on a one-off basis – in which case, we will let you know.
-If you are unsure then please get in touch with our Data Privacy Officers.
+If you are unsure, then please get in touch with our Data Privacy Officers.

 We will not knowingly sell your personal information for marketing purposes or pass your personal information to third parties without explicit consent, for example to the exhibitors after an event.

-If you are receiving communications from us in error or you have opted-out then please get in touch with us and we apologise for any inconvenience caused.
+If you are receiving communications from us in error or you have opted out, then please get in touch with us and we apologise for any inconvenience caused.

 Subject to the disclosure of information to Fitwise, and the listed third parties we will not knowingly share your personal information with anyone outside of our association unless we are required under UK law or where we have anonymised your information so that you can no longer be identified.